SystemFw/blog/content/staging/paxos-failures.md

 permanently lost.

 Note that we won't be able to detect with certainty that a process has
-crashed: in particular in this model it's impossible to distinguish a crashed process from a slow process, or from messages being dropped.
+crashed: in particular in the asynchronous model it's impossible to distinguish a crashed process from a slow process, or from messages being dropped.

 Now, this model is looking pretty bleak, which is to say, fairly realistic, but it's worth spelling out which faults it does not cover: